Every Question We Have Been Asked About Renewable Diesel

 Where do I buy renewable diesel in Oregon or Washington?

-Renewable Diesel is currently available for bulk delivery.
-It is also currently available at commercial cardlock in the Portland area.
+Renewable Diesel is currently available for bulk delivery and mobile onsite fueling.
+It will soon be offered at commercial cardlock in the Portland area.
 It is being sold as R99 and as Ultra Clean Diesel, which is a mixture of biodiesel, renewable diesel, and petroleum diesel.

 What is R99?